lk480/Bayesian-AttentionNet/README.md

-# Bayesian Attention UNETs for Medical Image Segmentation
+# Knowing The Unknown: Bayesian Attention UNETs
 Accompanying repository for the paper: 'Uncertainty Quantification in Medical Image Segmentation'